mwidjaja1/3pfl/README.md

 - When filling a vacancy, we prefer inviting prior teammates back so long as they're within 200 trophies from our current minimum.

 ## 4. Stickers and/or Iron-On Patches for Pros 💌
 Pros get a free sticker/iron-on patch via our [homepage form](https://linktr.ee/3pfl).
 This is our way of saying thanks for joining the team!
-[These are the instructions for applying the Iron On Patch]](https://d3ccuprjuqkp1j.cloudfront.net/SupportImages/PDFinstructions/Iron-On_Instructions_2021.pdf?utm_source=offline&utm_medium=productinstructions&utm_campaign=instructionsheet2022).
+[These are the instructions for applying the Iron On Patch](https://d3ccuprjuqkp1j.cloudfront.net/SupportImages/PDFinstructions/Iron-On_Instructions_2021.pdf?utm_source=offline&utm_medium=productinstructions&utm_campaign=instructionsheet2022).

-## 5. You're strongly encouraged to tie in Challenge Games and/or acknowledge your teammates in Trophy Games 🤝
+## 5. Tie Protocol 🤝
 You're strongly encouraged to tie with your teammates in Challenge Games and acknowledge your teammates in Trophy Games.
 Here's how:

 1. One player must initiate by spamming NOO x3